L3gomancer/Spritemonkey/README.md

 # Spritemonkey

-A Tampermonkey user script to download an image from https://www.spriters-resource.com and then click the link to go to the next page when the "d" key is pressed
+A Tampermonkey user script to download images from https://www.spriters-resource.com

 ### Explanation